evmts/tevm-monorepo/README.md

 # tevm-monorepo

-Tevm consists mainly of an Ethereum devnet that can run in the Browser and Node.js along with a solidity bundler that allows you to import solidity directly into TypeScript files.
+Tevm tools include an Ethereum devnet that can run in the Browser and Node.js along with a solidity bundler that allows you to import solidity directly into TypeScript files.
+All built on top of the viem API.

 ```typescript
 // import solidity directly into typescript